-Annually in June, the Town begins smoke testing in the sewer system to help locate areas where storm water and other surface waters are entering the system and reveal sources of sewer odors.
-We conduct tests through September using nontoxic smoke in the sewer lines at different locations.
-Test areas are selected each year and updated online in May.
-If we are testing in your area, you will receive a 24-hour notice on the door of your home or business prior to the test date.
+The Town annually performs smoke testing in the sewer system to help locate areas where storm water and other surface waters are entering the system and reveal sources of sewer odors.
+We conduct tests in September using nontoxic smoke in the sewer lines at different locations.
+Test areas are selected each year and updated online.
+If we are testing in your area, you will receive a notice in the mail two weeks prior to the test date.
+Notifications will also be posted on social media prior to the testing.
+Be sure to follow the Town of Cary on Facebook, Twitter and check your neighborhood Nextdoor for updates.

 See smoke coming from a drain?